 3. Politics On Board

-But even if you never do anything, some people always has something to say against you when you are not around.
-Yes they exist.
+But even if you never do anything, some people always have something to say against you when you are not around.
+Yes, they exist.
 So, are you gonna be the victim or the bully?
 Be neither.
-It doesn’t help you in getting a good career at sea.
+It doesn’t help you in getting any better.

 4. Trust Issues

 Remember that your work will take you far away from home.
 In taking a career at sea, you will be earning lots of money but you will be far from people important to you.
-You will be separated from your wife, husband or lover not just for a week but sometimes for nine to twelve months.
+You will be separated from your wife, husband, or lover not just for a week but sometimes for nine to twelve months.
 It’s a test of loyalty.

 5. Everyday Monday

 Having a career at sea means you have to work all throughout your contract.
-If you think working at sea is just looking at the ocean and going out for a shoreleave as what you always see on social media, then get ready to be shocked.
+If you think working at sea is just looking at the ocean and going out for a shore leave as what you always see on social media, then get ready to be shocked.

 6. Occupational Hazards

 What would you do if your ship caught fire in the middle of the Pacific?
-Will you be prepared for the worst case scenario when you have to abandon the ship during night time in freezing temperatures plus a rough sea?
+Will you be prepared for the worst-case scenario when you have to abandon the ship during nighttime in freezing temperatures over a rough sea?

-7. Hostage, Hijacks and Piracy
+7. Hostage, Hijacks, and Piracy

 It’s not easy to be a seaman.
-For first timers, there will be moments that you will ask yourself if this profession is really the right one for you.
+For first-timers, there will be moments when you will ask yourself if this profession is really the right one for you.
 You will imagine things that you should have done instead of taking a career at sea.

-May the winds be on your favor.
+May the winds be in your favor.